umutozge/theoretical-linguistics/README.md

 Theoretical linguistics aims at developing models of linguistic knowledge.
 The course is an introduction to the field from a computational perspective.
-The course does not offer an introduction to topics pertaining to the processing and acquisition of language, fields that make essential use of probability and statistical learning.
-The area of the course also differs widely from Natural Language Processing, which is an engineering discipline that aims at developing language technologies with human-level performance.
-Finally, the course will have only a cursory discussion of semantics, to be taken up in more detail in the sequel [COGS 543](https://github.com/umutozge/computational-semantics).
+The course does not include topics pertaining to the processing and acquisition of language, fields that make essential use of probability and statistical learning.
+The course also differs widely from Natural Language Processing, an engineering discipline that aims at developing language technologies with human-level performance.
+Finally, we will have only a cursory discussion of semantics, deferring a more detailed look to the sequel [COGS 543](https://github.com/umutozge/computational-semantics).

 The course would suit you in the following cases:

-* I am a CogSci student and,
+* I am a CogSci student, and either,
-    - I would like to have an introductory course that will fulfil my language track requirement;
+    - I need a course to fulfil my language track requirement, or,
     - I am interested in doing language-related research.
 * I am not a CogSci student, I have some linguistics background, but I never used a computer to build and try out my analyses.